Skip to main content

 4. Scenario Activities — add ScenarioActivityData entries (each has Ref Id, titles, Activity Id / slug fields as defined on the type).
 These are the authoring records the runtime ScenarioActivity will match.

-5. Scene loading — configure how this scenario loads:
+5. Scene loading — configure the SceneLoadPlan for your scenario:

 2. Create and lay out the scenario scene